 Tourist and Visitor Visas

-Most visitors do not require a visa for 6 months, though some nationalities can stay up to 21 days without a visa.
-Certain nationalities, such as individuals from the United States, are allowed to enter without a visa and stay for up to three or six months.
-Extensions beyond the initial visa-free period are available for visitors who wish to remain longer for tourism purposes, requiring additional financial documentation and proof of accommodation arrangements.
+Most visitors do not require a visa for stays of up to 6 months, though some nationalities are limited to 21 days without a visa.
+Nationals of the United States and many other countries may enter without a visa and stay for up to three or six months.
+Extensions beyond the initial visa-free period are available for visitors who wish to remain longer, requiring additional financial documentation and proof of accommodation arrangements.

 Business Visa Categories